-The final list of the last known names and addresses of all members in good standing of the Local Union shall be established on July 1, 2017.
+The final list of the last known names and addresses of all members in good standing of the Local Union shall be established on May 27, 2025.
 This shall be considered the master membership list.
-All members who have moved or changed their address and have failed to notify Local 100 of such change should notify Local 100 of the change no later than June 30, 2017.
+All members who have moved or changed their address and have failed to notify Local 100 of such change should notify Local 100 of the change no later than May 21, 2025.
 It is the responsibility of the member to keep the Union updated on his/her current address.
 (Notice should be submitted either to the Financial Secretary-Treasurer's office or the Election Committee.)
-After June 30, 2017, any additions made to the master membership list because of errors previously made, any address changes, and any deletions due to error, promotion or retirement shall be made only by the Election Committee, with notice to the Neutral Monitor; such changes shall be subject to inspection by all affected candidates.
-The list maintained by the Election Committee shall be the list used for all candidate mailings.
+After May 21, 2025, any additions made to the master membership list because of errors previously made, any address changes, and any deletions due to error, promotion or retirement shall be made only by AAA, with notice to the Neutral Monitor; such changes shall be subject to inspection by all affected candidates.
+The list maintained by the AAA shall be the list used for all candidate mailings.
+The AAA, or any vendor doing mailings, shall utilize the NCOA database for the creation of the mailing list and mailing of election materials.